-Plan your visit along the South Shore with these tour itineraries - choose one or all of the activities to make the most of your fall!
+Plan your visit along the South Shore with these tour itineraries.
+Choose one or all of the activities to make the most of your fall in Northwest Indiana!

-- Northwest Indiana is home to the Friendship Botanic Gardens in Michigan City and Taltree Arboretum in Valparaiso.
+Northwest Indiana is home to the Friendship Botanic Gardens in Michigan City and Gabis Arboretum in Valparaiso.
 Both feature landscaped gardens, walking paths and special events.
-Haunted Trails at Friendship Botanic Gardens is October 28, 2017 and OAKtoberfest will take place on October 14, 2017 at Taltree.
-Be sure to check out the Rail Garden and the Trail of Scarecrows at Taltree, through October.
+Haunted Trails at Friendship Botanic Gardens is October 13, 2018 from 3:00-6:00 p.m. and be sure to check out the Rail Garden at Gabis through October.

-- A true fall adventure in the South Shore begins at County Line Orchard in Hobart.
-The orchard has three corn mazes this year!
-Get lost in the World Series, an Albanese Gummi Bear or the Culver's Thank You Maze.
+A true fall adventure in the South Shore begins at County Line Orchard in Hobart.
+The orchard has two mazes this year!
+Get lost in the Albanese Gummi Bear soy bean maze or the Culver's Thank You Maze honey bee corn maze.
 Younger children will enjoy the kiddie train and petting zoo.
 County Line Orchard is the closest U-Pick orchard to Chicago!

-- Aimed for kids age nine and younger, Bellaboo's Play and Discovery Center provides a colorful and fun learning environment for kids.
+Aimed for kids age nine and younger, Bellaboo's Play and Discovery Center provides a colorful and fun learning environment for kids.
 The center is open daily from 10:00 a.m. to 6:00 p.m. and features hours of entertainment including train play, pirate play, arts, water play, storytime and special events year-round.

 21 and Over Outings

-- Kick-off fall at the Crown Point Oktoberfest on October 7, 2017 on South Main Street in Crown Point.
-Enjoy more than a dozen food trucks, the chili cook-off, live entertainment and hayrides.
+Kick-off fall at the Crown Point Oktoberfest on October 6, 2018 on South Main Street in Crown Point.
+Enjoy more than a dozen food trucks, pie-eating contest, the chili cook-off, live entertainment and hayrides.

-- There's no better place to get spooked than Downtown Whiting during Wickedly Whiting!
-The third annual spooktacular event will be held on October 14, 2017.
+There's no better place to get spooked than Downtown Whiting during Wickedly Whiting!
+This annual spooktacular event will be held on October 13, 2018.
 Enjoy monsters, special events, a beer garden and live entertainment.